Skip to main content

 Legitimate vs Illegitimate:

-• ✅ Upgrading from Curaçao to Malta is a green flag because it shifted from relaxed regulation to stricter ones.
+• ✅ Upgrading from Curaçao to Malta is a positive sign, as it moved from relaxed regulation to stricter ones.

 • ✅ They added jurisdictions over time.
 This is a good sign of a trustworthy casino.